 Highlights

-- Bristle-free stainless steel mesh design for safety
+- Bristle-free stainless steel mesh design eliminates bristle-in-food risk

 - Angled head reaches all grate areas effectively